Frequently Asked Questions

 I have diamonds set in my jewelry, will I get extra money for them?

-If the diamonds are 3.0mm (0.10ct) or larger and are of good quality, we will be extra for those diamonds.
+If the diamonds are 3.5m (0.15ct) or larger and are of good quality, we may pay extra for those diamonds.
 If the diamonds are too small or of a very low quality, the cost to safely remove them would be more than they are worth.

 What is the difference between an ounce and a Troy ounce

 The Troy ounce is used in the jewelry business and weighs 31.1grams.

 The regular ounce, also known as Avoirdupois ounce, weighs 28.3495 grams

 There are 14.5833 Troy ounces in a pound, versus 16 regular ounces